 At a Glance - Different Types of Numbers

-We'll tell you what the main idea is.
 We use numbers to solve problems.
-A simple problem such as "If Ellen has 3 walls on which to watch the paint dry, and she watches 1 of them, how many walls are left to watch?" has a simple answer.
+A simple problem like "If Ellen has 3 walls on which to watch the paint dry, and she watches 1 of them, how many walls are left to watch?" has a simple answer.
 As problems get more interesting, as surely they must, so do the numbers we need in order to solve them.

 We'll go over each and every one of the main types of numbers you'll need in an algebra class.
 We'll cover natural numbers, whole numbers, integers, rational numbers, irrational numbers, and real numbers.
 We're going to skip over wrong numbers, because you can just hang up on them anyway.